jeffpar/mandelbot/README.md

 Operation
 ---------

-Mandelbots are added to [Jekyll](https://jekyllrb.com/) Markdown documents on the [Mandelbot website](http://mandelbot.net) using the [Viewport](_includes/viewport.html) include file:
+Mandelbots are added to [Jekyll](https://jekyllrb.com/) documents on the [Mandelbot website](http://mandelbot.net) using the [Viewport](_includes/viewport.html) include file:

 	{% include viewport.html id="mandelbot1" viewWidth="200" viewHeight="200" %}

-For documents containing multiple Mandelbots, it may be more convenient to define each viewport's configuration parameters at the top of the Markdown document, inside the document's [Front Matter](https://jekyllrb.com/docs/frontmatter/):
+For documents containing multiple Mandelbots, it may be more convenient to define each viewport's configuration parameters at the top of the document, inside the document's [Front Matter](https://jekyllrb.com/docs/frontmatter/):

 	---
 	...